Abstract Factory Pattern

 There are some drawbacks to this approach:

 • Client class is coupled to all the concrete product classes and is also hard to modify in the future.
 Suppose we want to add a new theme or remove an existing theme in the future.
-In order to do so, we have to alter the Client code, which will break the Open-Closed principle because the Client class is not closed for modification.
-So the code is hard to maintain!
+To do so, we have to alter the Client code, which will break the Open-Closed principle because the Client class is not closed for modification.

-To overcome these drawbacks, we use abstract factory design pattern.
+To overcome these drawbacks, we use an abstract factory design pattern.

 Abstract factory pattern solution example

-6. Further, based on the current theme, the suitable object of the factory is passed to the client code.
-The client code uses this factory object to create an appropriate family of products.
-Moreover, whenever the theme needs to be changed, we pass the other factory object, repeating the same process.
+4. We add client code that will work with factories and products via their interfaces.
+For this, based on the current theme, we pass the suitable object of the factory to the client code.
+Here client code uses this factory object to create an appropriate family of products.
+Whenever the theme needs to be changed, we can pass the other factory object.

 Implementation Code Java